3. Tools

 8. The Download Census Data Button runs the process that extracts the counties that overlap the building inventory, calls the US Census and ACS APIs to download data for the extracted counties, and saves the data as GIS files to the output folder.

-9. The Census Block-level GIS File and American Community Survey Block Group Level GIS File box provides the file paths to the respective GIS files.
+9. The Census Block-level GIS File and American Community Survey Block Group Level GIS File boxes provide the file paths to the respective GIS files.
 These paths will be populated automatically after the download process described above completes.
-Alternatively, you can provide your own Census and ACS layers to join to the building inventory.
+Alternatively, you can provide your own Census and ACS layers to join the building inventory.
 Clicking on the Browse button will open a dialog where you can select the respective file.

 10. The Extract Census Data Button runs the process that extracts the Census and ACS data from the GIS files and appends that information to each asset in the copied asset layer.
 Users can now save the newly augmented layer by right-clicking on the layer in the layer tree and selecting the Export->Save As option.